-Is Call of Duty: Vanguard a Remake?
+Is Call of Duty Vanguard a New Game or Remake?

 Prior to Modern Warfare, Call of Duty made its name through WW2 shooters, letting players go through various events of the historical era and we’re expecting Call of Duty: Vanguard to do the same, albeit with next-gen graphics and excellent online play.

 Call of Duty has gone with the WW2 setting many times, so it’s easy to see why fans think Call of Duty: Vanguard is a remake since there are only so many times you can go back to this period in time and feel fresh.
+As more details surrounding Vanguard emerge, it's safe to say that the game is not a remake of any other Call of Duty title, meaning that the game will feature a brand-new campaign, innovative multiplayer, and all-new Zombies storyline.